Blog

 Fines of $100,000 a month are more likely for large Level 1 companies that process over 6 million card transactions a year and have been non-compliant for several months.
 Smaller businesses, like Level 4 businesses that process under 20,000 card transactions a year, will pay fines closer to $5,000.
 PCI DSS compliance levels are determined by the amount of card transactions a company processes.
 Monthly fines increase based on the size of the company and the time that the company has spent out of compliance.

 Penalties are usually transferred from the card brand to the payment processor, then from the payment processor to the company that violated PCI DSS.
 Because of this, penalties will vary between payment processors.
 Some payment processors may even charge additional fines on top of the penalties they must pay to the card brand.
+In addition to these, companies may also face additional penalties from regulatory bodies or for failing to meet other PCI Security Standards.

 Data Breach Compensation Costs

-If your company suffers a data breach while non-compliant, your company will be responsible for compensation costs alongside other potential fines.
-Compensation costs are the costs associated with helping customers whose data has been compromised.
 This can include free credit card monitoring for customers, identity theft insurance, and even some service fee reimbursements.
 Cost will also likely include card replacements, which can range from $3-$5 per customer and will add up quickly when a large number of cards are compromised.
+When a data breach occurs, the loss of customer data can lead to additional costs and legal obligations for your business.

 While PCI DSS does not guarantee safety from data breaches, a company that suffers a breach while PCI Compliant is less likely to suffer a breach and may have the associated fines lowered or eliminated.
 In the event of a breach, compliance still holds weight and shows that your company has not been negligent with PCI DSS security requirements.
+Data theft and other security incidents can have long-term financial and reputational consequences for your business.

 Damaged Reputation

 Endangering a customer’s data not only comes with fines and lawsuits, but it can also cause irreversible damage to your company’s reputation.
+It is crucial to protect customer data to maintain trust and demonstrate your commitment to data security.
 Once your company has experienced a data breach, the customers affected may never have the same level of trust in your company again.
-Even unaffected customers may lose trust in your company, reasonably worried that their information may be compromised in the future.

 Your company’s damaged reputation will also incentivize hackers by revealing that your company has been operating below standard.
 Not being PCI compliant is a huge data breach risk.
 If not fixed quickly, these weaknesses in your company’s security can be leveraged by hackers, leading to a data breach, which only increases the risk of more attacks.